Important Updates & Info About Returning to In-Person Learning

 Greetings Lowell Public Schools Families,

-With our first group of students set to return to in-person instruction on Monday, February 22, and our next group returning in-person on March 1, we wanted to share some updates and reminders to help guide families through the transition (these were included in the February issue of our district newsletter, the LPS Connector):
+We were excited to have our first group of students return to in-person instruction on February 22.
+With our next group of students returning in-person on Monday, March 1, we wanted to share some updates and reminders to help guide families through the transition (these were included in the February issue of our district newsletter, the LPS Connector):

 Schedule for Returning to In-Person Learning

 • April 1 - Our target date for expanding in-person learning for additional students beyond those who were assigned to in-person learning at the beginning of this school year.
-We will continue to keep you posted with more details and about the feasibility of meeting this next target date.
-(In the meantime, please take our return to school survey if you have not already done so.)
+We will continue to keep you posted with more details about our plans for this next target date.

 Transportation for In-Person Learners